 Spanish Education majors complete a 32-hour major in Spanish, take a methods course and complete the required education courses for certification, which include one semester of student teaching.
-They must also take and pass the content Praxis test.
 Upon completion of all requirements, graduates are state-certified to teach Spanish K-12.
 This certification is transferable to other states.

 All of Evangel's teacher education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE) and are approved by the Missouri State Department of Elementary and Secondary Education.

 Program Plan (pdf)

 |Want to see exactly what classes you will take?
 The Program Plan (sometimes called a degree sheet) includes all specific requirements - including University proficiencies, Frameworks courses and degree requirements.|

 |Learning outcomes describe the knowledge and skills you will have gained and be able to demonstrate by the end of this program.
 Download the pdf to view|

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.